jampamatos/top-ruby/Notes.md

 - Input/Output, generally referred to as **I/O**, is a term that covers the ways that a computer interacts with the world.
   - e.g. screens, keyboards, files, and networks.
+- Input is any data that is read by the program, either from a keyboard, file or other programs.
+- Output is data that is produced by the program.
+The output may go to the screen, to a file or to another program.
 - Unix-like systems treat all external devices as files inside the `/dev` directory.
 Example [here](https://docstore.mik.ua/orelly/unix3/mac/appa_01.htm#mosxgeeks-APP-A-TABLE-6).

 ```bash